CandyGZ/CandyGZ/README.md

 </div>
 <br>

-- 🔭 Always ready for work.
+- 🔭 Always ready to work.
-- 🌱 Almost all my proyects right now are in JavaScript or Python.
+- 🌱 Almost all my projects right now are in Python, DJango and Openai.
-- 👯 I’m looking to collaborate on front-en,d web & app projects.
+- 👯 I’m looking to collaborate on front-end, web & app projects.
-- 💬 Feel free to reach me or see my linkedin.
+- 💬 Feel free to reach out to me or see my LinkedIn.
 - ⚡ Fun fact:  I love reptiles
-- 🤔 I'm actively seeking new and exciting opportunities, i have a strong passion for AI, blockchain, cryptocurrencies, trading, financial subjects, and initiatives related to social support or improvement.
+- 🤔 I'm actively seeking new and exciting opportunities.
+I have a strong passion for AI, blockchain, cryptocurrencies, trading, financial subjects, and initiatives related to social support or improvement.
 </br>

   ### SOCIAL: